itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/4-project-addressbook/README.md

 Modify `js/guts.js` and create a function called `searchContacts(contacts, query)`.
 This function will take in two parameters: `contacts` which is an object containing the contacts from `addContacts()` and `query` which is the search query of the user.
 Use `console.log()` to verify that these statements are true.

 This function should return an object containing all the contacts that match the user's search query.
-You should check the query against every key-value pair.
+You should check the query against every property.
 In other words, the user should be able to search for a contact by name, location, or email.

 ###Brainstorming
 Before you start coding, identify the list of steps you need to do to finish this project.
 Here's a start: